 The aircraft is a Boeing 737-200, registered to Malaysian Airlines System – MAS, bearing the registration number 9M-MBD.
 The aircraft made its first flight on 12 September 1972.

 Preparations were made at Subang Airport, anticipating the worst.
-However, the aircraft did not land at the airport and proceeded towards Singapore.
+However, the aircraft did not land at the airport as the hijacker demanded to be flown to Singapore.
+Then, the aircraft climed to FL210 (Flight Level 21,000 ft) and proceeded towards Singapore.

-It was 8:36 PM when the residents of Kampong Ladang, Tanjung Kupang, Johor heard loud explosion and saw burning wreckage in swamp.
+It was 8:36 PM when the residents of Kampong Ladang, Tanjung Kupang, Johor heard a loud explosion and saw burning wreckage in a swamp.

 The report concluded that the crash happened because the crew were fatally incapacitated and the aircraft was not professionally controlled afterwards.